MARIANNE REIM ARTIST

 2024 ART BIENNALE BASEL 2024 MOCAMAG Contemporary Art Museum Switzerland

-2024 WOMEN AARTISTS AROUND THE WORLD 7th Edition Dubai, UEA
+2024 WOMEN ARTISTS AROUND THE WORLD 7th Edition Dubai, UEA

 2023 ART tour INTERNATIONAL Magazine Spring Issue